danielaj28/Within-Renamer/README.md

 one,two
 apple,banana
 ```

+Target directory - should end with a backslash

+Filename filter (optional) - Filters down to only filenames that contain this text

 The program will go through each file in the target directory and rename every instance of each target value with it's corrosponding replacement value.